masterborn/masterborn-blog/src/content/Debunking_the_CTO_myths.md

 **Przemysław Królik:** That’s true, but even introverts need people to some extent.
 I am no different – I need to be with other people and I’m fine with it, but it is exhausting in the long term.
 I just need to give the most of myself to show my best, but it ultimately kills my batteries.
 I relax best when there’s nobody around.
 However, I believe that as a CTO you are not the technology man, but a people man first.

 You have to keep your people up to date with the tech goals of the company.
 You need to make sure they grow professionally while keeping their focus on the goals.
-To get the most of the people you need to make them feel they’ve found their own spot and are understood.
+To get the most out of the people you need to make them feel they’ve found their own spot and are understood.
 Make sure that their goals are met while you achieve the goals of the company.

 ![4_image](/assets/Debuking_the_CTO_myths/4.jpeg)

 Also, you have to explain to them why we do things one way and not another.
 Make it clear to them what is important.
 Use business terms, and make them understand the motivations of the people who pay for our services.

 I often serve as an interface between technology and business people.
 When I speak to the business side I try to avoid the tech jargon.
 I just explain our technology choices and tell them how much they cost, and how they help us achieve our goals.
-Conversely, when I talk to the tech side, I would explain why a specific functionality is important and why we made it a priority rather than refactoring the code and fixing our technological debt.
+Conversely, when I talk to the tech side, I explain why a specific functionality is important and why we made it a priority rather than refactoring the code and fixing our technological debt.

 ## Q: CTOs and recruitment?

 What is the role of the CTO in the recruitment process?
 Do CTOs need to get involved in hiring new staff?

 **Przemysław Królik:** Yes, as a CTO you need to dip your toes in recruitment, there is no way around it.
-In a nutshell, if you get surrounded with people you are not happy with, you will never reach the best results.
+In a nutshell, if you get surrounded with people you are not happy with, you will never obtain reach the best results.
 I like to believe that every company strives to find people who share the same set of beliefs and work ethics.
-This is a fail-safe way to build a self-controlling system which is self propelling and strives to perfection all the time.
+This is a fail-safe way to build a self-controlling system which is self propelling and strives for perfection all the time.
 I think this works equally well for the technology and business sides.

 When I take part in backend recruitment processes, I always try to look at things from two perspectives.
 There are hard skills (technical knowledge) and the so-called soft skills – how the person communicates, how the person describes processes.
 If the person can make a complex technical issue easy to understand and implement, it is a testament to certain business sensibility, and also a strong technical background.

 ![5_image](/assets/Debuking_the_CTO_myths/5.jpeg)

-There could be a candidate with strong soft skills and ability to understand things and explain them to non-technical people very easily.
+There could be a candidate with strong soft skills and the ability to understand things and explain them to non-technical people very easily.
 Although technologically this person may have problems or lack experience, I’d still prefer to go with such a person because I know it is hard to teach someone soft skills.
 It would be difficult to change the attitude, methods of communication and many other things.
 It’s much harder than showing a code and teaching the person step by step what to do with it.

 I think we give people the opportunity to learn things and develop with us at the company.
-We see a potential in you and your skills.
+We see potential in you and your skills.
 We believe in you as a person.
 This is why I believe a programmer should not be assessed just from the perspective of technical skills.